 GCAP has had the honour of providing ongoing support to several postgraduate students who have volunteered with the Sumba project.
 The work that this group and our very own students are doing with this program is simply incredible.

-Ubuntu Through Health Trip to Vanuatu
+Ubuntu Through Health Trip to Nepal